The Science Is On Your Side.

 This isn't a theory.
-It's what 35 years in the room with real people taught me — parents, couples, young people finding their way, people fighting for their lives, people fighting to find themselves.
+It's what 35 years in the room with real people taught me — parents, couples, young people finding their way, people fighting for their lives.
 Growth doesn't come from pressure.
 It comes from two questions asked at the right moment.

 Is that really what you want?